oasisprotocol/oasis-rosetta-gateway/README.md

 ## Running the Gateway

 The gateway connects to an Oasis Node, so make sure you have a running node first.
-For more details, see the [Run a Non-validator Node] doc of the general [Oasis Docs].
+For more details, see the [Run a Non-validator Node] doc of the [Run Node Oasis Docs].

 Set the `OASIS_NODE_GRPC_ADDR` environment variable to the node's gRPC socket address (e.g. `unix:/path/to/node/internal.sock`).